 Speaking of color, if you want to avoid blue streaking in your dish (such as cakes and pancakes), stir the blueberries in last.

 Be sure to enlist blueberries beyond dessert.
-They make an unexpected and delightful addition to side salads, like Chicken & Blueberry Pasta Salad, with feta and poached chicken.
+They make an unexpected and delightful addition to salads and even salsas, like this blueberry salsa atop grilled salmon.
 When combined with warm spices, tamari and mustard, blueberries provide a spicy sweet sauce for Grilled Pork Chops with Blueberry Barbecue Sauce.

 The peak season for blueberries is mid-May through early October.
 Choose dry, plump, firm, smooth-skinned berries with uniform color.
 Fully ripened berries are highest in antioxidants, and the fruit doesn't ripen after harvest.